makrai/notes/butt09-case-in-lfg.md

 * Butt and King’s (1991) proposals for semantic case foreshadowed Nordlinger’s ideas about constructive case in that the
   * case markers themselves are active components which contribute to the anal
-* (21 iii) the NP should be interpreted as specific in semantic-structure.
+* (21 iii) the NP should be interpreted as specific in semantic-structure
 * part of a more complex system that accounts for differential case marking patterns
   * the version of linking theory proposed in Butt (1998).
 In this version of
     * no explicit thematic hierarchy is assumed and the thematic roles are restricted to a very basic set: agt, goal, theme, loc
-      * Beneficiaries, recipients, experiencers, etc. are all assumed to be an instance of a goal, more or less abstract.
+      * Beneficiaries, recipients, experiencers, etc. are all assumed to be an instance of a goal, more or less abstract
     * case is not integrated directly into the linking between GFs and a-struct
       * As in standard linking theory
     * case marking becomes relevant for linking when different linking possibilities exist, just as was the case for Zaenen+
-      * The information provided by the case morphology can be used to select just one of the possibilities.
+      * The information provided by the case morphology can be used to select just one of the possibilities
     * the function of case marking must go beyond just the determination of GFs
       * as the examples in (19) and (20) show,
     * Differential Case Theory (DCT)